 For other queries, please make contact.

 While visiting friends at Kibbutz Gan Shmuel, Israel, in 2008, Perry and Sheree Trotter interviewed and photographed seven Holocaust survivors.
 More recently they met and photographed nineteen survivors in cooperation with Sydney Jewish Museum and Melbourne's Jewish Holocaust Centre and a smaller number here in New Zealand.
-At time of writing they have photographed thirty five survivors.
+At time of writing they have photographed over thirty five survivors.
 Shadows of Shoah photography and interviews will continue as long as there are survivors living.